PacificBiosciences/sawfish/docs/user_guide.md

 this file can be viewed in alignment browsers such as IGV.

 Aligned contigs are provided for all single breakpoint SV calls.
-To find the contig for a given SV, locate the SV's VCF ID field, such as `sawfish:0:2803:1:2`, and take the prefix from this ID that includes the first three digits, in this case `sawfish:0:2803:1` -- this is `QNAME` value of the corresponding SV haplotype alignment(s) in the contig alignment BAM file.
+To find the contig for a given SV, locate the SV's VCF ID field, such as `sawfish:0:2803:1:2`, and take the prefix from this ID that includes the first three digits, in this case `sawfish:0:2803:1`.
+This is the `QNAME` value of the corresponding SV haplotype alignment(s) in the contig alignment BAM file.

 Contigs are not available for multi-breakpoint events such as inversions.
 However, contigs are available for each individual breakpoint